KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ![photo reference next to screenshot](screenshot/photo_and_screenshot.jpg)

-Above: photo of the real product (left) next to a screenshot of the glTF model (right).
+Above: photo of the real product (left) next to a path-traced render in Dassault Systèmes [Enterprise PBR Sample Renderer](https://github.com/DassaultSystemes-Technology/dspbr-pt).

 Below: more reference photos of the real product.